The circle above indicates the time we discuss in this section

-Sugata (Style 姿)—-Three types of Tanto exist (as below)
+Sugata (Style 姿)—-Three types of Tanto appeared (as below)

-Hamon (tempered line 刃文) ————- Hamon is almost the same as the Late Kamakura period sword. (refer 15 Late Kamakura Period.
+Hamon (tempered line 刃文) ————- Hamon is almost the same as the sword of Late Kamakura period.
+Refer ..\Chapter 15 (Late Kamakura Period Sword).
 Some Tanto may have wide Hamon and others may have narrow Hamon.
-Often lower part of the Tanto is narrow Hamon, then wider Hamon at the top.
+Often shows narrow Hamon at the lower part, then wider Hamon at the top.
 The work of Hamon around Fukura area is the widest and most showy.

-Jitetu (the area between Hamon and Shinogi 地鉄) ——-Jitetu is excellent.
-A lot of Ji-nie (Nia work on Jitetu ) and Yubashiri and Chikei
+Jihada (the area between Hamon and Shinogi) 地鉄 ——-Jihada is excellent.
+A lot of Jinie (Nia work on Jihada) and Yubashiri and Chikei

 Yubashiri, Chikei both are created by the collection of Nie

 Early Soshu Den (school) swordsmiths at the late Kamakura Period